ImperialCollegeLondon/UniLace/README.md

 as well as the [Intel RealSense L515](https://dev.intelrealsense.com/docs/lidar-camera-l515-datasheet)  (0.25% of depth).

 ### Coordinate spaces
-* Unity uses left hand cooordinate system which is different from ROS. [`ROSTCPConnector.ROSGeometry`](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/main/ROSGeometry.md) is used to convert the coordinates. `Utils` also provides some functions for the convertion in different datatypes.
+* Unity uses a left-hand coordinate system which is different from ROS. [`ROSTCPConnector.ROSGeometry`](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/main/ROSGeometry.md) is used to convert the coordinates. `Utils` also provides some functions for the conversion in different datatypes.
 * Scale in this environment is 1/10 of the normal size (1 unit = 0.1 meter).

 ### Resources

 * Rendering Materials
     * The rope, aglet and eyelet materials are customisable.
-    * The materials can be in the `param-lve.yaml` file.
+    * The materials can be in the `param-live.yaml` file.
     * Several materials are included in the `Resources/Materials` folder.
-    * New materials can be added by putting the material file in the `Resources/Materials` folder and adding the file name to the `param-lve.yaml` file.
+    * New materials can be added by putting the material file in the `Resources/Materials` folder and adding the file name to the `param-live.yaml` file.

 * Collision Materials
     * Friction is controlled by the Obi Collision Materials.
 The desk and the placemat use the same material `DeskObiMaterial` in `Resources/Materials`.
-    * The materials for the shoe and shoelace are created online and can be tuned in the `param-lve.yaml` file.
+    * The materials for the shoe and shoelace are created online and can be tuned in the `param-live.yaml` file.
     * The friction is controlled by the `dynamicFriction` and `staticFriction` parameters.
 More information can be found in this [documentation](https://obi.virtualmethodstudio.com/manual/6.3/collisionmaterials.html).
-    * If the two objects involved in a collision have different materials, by default, the average frictions from the two materials is used.
+    * If the two objects involved in a collision have different materials, by default, the average friction from the two materials is used.
-    * This can be changed by opening the Unity Project and modify the `ShoeManager` and `ShoelaceManager` scripts.
+    * This can be changed by opening the Unity Project and modifying the `ShoeManager` and `ShoelaceManager` scripts.

 ## Advanced Usage
 The following changes would require making changes to and rebuilding the Unity project.